KBTG-Kampus-ClassNest-SE-Java/workshop/Backlogs.md

 - any error should be handled and return 400 Bad Request with an appropriate error message if the request body is invalid. for example: {"message": "Invalid request body"} with 400 status code

-# Story 5:

-As a Shopper, I want to apply a promotion code discount to *my cart*, so that I can get a discount on my purchase.

-## Acceptance Criteria:
+## Assumption:
+	- BFF (Backend for frontend) will handle the stock quantity of the product as well as product information.
+	- User will be have a cart when they create a user account.

+## Out of Scope:
+- The API does not validate the stock quantity of the product.
+- The API does not handle the case where the product does not exist.
+- The API does not handle the case where the user does not exist.
-- The API applies the promotion code `FIXEDAMOUNT10` discount to the shopper cart.
+- The API does not handle the removal of a product from the cart.
-- Returns a 200 OK with the updated cart details if the promotion code is applied successfully.

-## Technical Requirements:
-- REST API Endpoint: POST /carts/{username}/promotions
-- Path Variable: {username} - Represents the unique user identifier.
-- Request Body: Content Type: application/json
-- Request Body Example: {"code": "FIXEDAMOUNT10"}

 # Story 6:

-As a Shopper, I want to apply a promotion code discount to *specific product* in my cart, so that I can get a discount on my purchase.
+As a Shopper, I want to apply a *promotion code discount* to *specific product* in my cart, so that I can get a discount on my purchase.

 ## Acceptance Criteria:
 - The API applies the promotion code `FIXEDAMOUNT2` discount to the specific product sku `STATIONERY-STAPLER-SWINGLINE` in the shopper cart.
+- The promotion code can be applied once at a time.
 - Returns a 200 OK with the updated cart details if the promotion code is applied successfully.

 ## Technical Requirements: